 Since this is a conforming approximation, we can deduce well-posedness of the corresponding discrete problem in the usual fashion (noting that $d_t u_h\in Y_h$ for $u_h\in X_h$).
-(Since functions in $X$ -- and hence in $X_h$ are continuous in time by \cref{thm:aubin}, this approach is often called \emph{continuous Galerkin} or $cG(r)$ method.)
+(Since functions in $X$ -- and hence in $X_h$ -- are continuous in time by \cref{thm:aubin}, this approach is often called \emph{continuous Galerkin} or $cG(r)$ method.)

 This approach is closely related to Rothe's method.
 Consider the case $r=1$ (i.e., piecewise linear in time) and, for simplicity, a time-independent bilinear form.
+We also assume that we choose the same space discretization at each time step, i.e., that $V_1 = \dots = V_N =V_h$.
 Since functions in $X_h$ are continuous at $t=t_m$ for all $0\leq m \leq N$ and linear on each intervall $[t_{m-1},t_m]$, we can write